-World War I (Also known as the First World War, The Great War or the War to End all Wars) involved more than twenty sovereign nations over several fronts for more than four years of heavy fighting.
-New machines were employed for the first time during the conflict, and several that had been used previously came into their own.
-Millions upon millions died defending their respective countries' interests, economies were ruined, winners were given gifts of land and people to rule, and many of those who won, or suffered defeat, wound up playing different roles in the greater war to follow.
+World War I (also known as the First World War, The Great War or the War to End all Wars) involved more than twenty sovereign nations over several fronts for more than four years of heavy fighting, with both sides employing tactics and technology that made the war unlike any before it.
+Nearly 10 million men died in the service of their countries' interests, economies crumbled, victors were given custody of land and people, and many of those who won, or suffered defeat, wound up playing different roles in the greater war to follow.

-The war began when Franz Ferdinand, the heir to the throne of Austria-Hungary, a large multi-ethnic empire in central Europe, was killed during a state visit to Serbia.
-Austria-Hungary declared war on Serbia, which had its independence guaranteed by the Russian empire which considered itself to be the protector of all slavic people.
-To counter the new great power of Germany, and to avoid another defeat like in the 1870s, France had allied with Germany.
-Germany was a staunch ally of Austria-Hungary and as the greater military power took the lead in what would be called the Central Powers.
-German military planner von Schlieffen had recognized that the biggest threat to Germany was from France in the west, and the best solution was an attack trough neutral Belgium, bypassing the heavily defended French-German border.
-However since Belgium was guaranteed by the British, the Central powers now faced the largest navy in the world; the royal navy.
+The war began after Archduke Franz Ferdinand, heir to the throne of the Austro-Hungarian empire, was assassinated by a revolutionary during a state visit to Serbia.
+Austria-Hungary, already interested in conquering Serbia, took this opportunity to declare war; this drew the hostility of Russia, who had guaranteed Serbia's independence.
+Germany was an ally of Austria-Hungary, and as the greater military power took the lead in what would be called the Central Powers, declaring war on Russia.
+Realizing that France posed the biggest threat due to its alliance with Russia, Germany launched an invasion through neutral Belgium, bypassing the heavily defended French-German border.
+However, since Belgium was guaranteed by the British, the Central powers now faced Britain's Royal Navy, the largest in the world at the time.

 The fact that no large battles took place in Germany itself, and the censorship of the German press, led to a widespread belief among German citizens that their army had never been defeated, and politicians (and, among more conservative groups, Jewish financial institutions) were to blame for the loss of the war.
-This become known as the Dolchstosslegende (the daggerstab legend) this and the harsh conditions imposed on Germany by the victorius allies was somes of the causes for the rise of the nazi party in Germany in the following decades.
+This become known as the Dolchstosslegende (the daggerstab legend) and along with the harsh conditions imposed on Germany by the Allies, this sentiment contributed to the rise of the Nazi Party.

 World War I in Games